vilihegyi/JCalculator/README.md

 Calculator written in the Java programming language to perform mathematical calculations.
 Has a GUI now for a better user experience.

 # TODO:
-* add key listeners for a better user experience
+- [ ] add key listeners for a better user experience
-* add a programming calculator to perform operations typical for programmers, such as working with binaries, octals and hexa numbers.
+- [x] add a programming calculator to perform operations typical for programmers, such as working with binaries, octals and hexa numbers.
+(Thanks to [Zoli](https://github.com/Zoli97) )